Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Twists of arising from the Klein four-group

 \begin{theorem} Let $K$ be a number field and $R\subset K$ a Dedekind domain such that $\Oint_K \subseteq R$.
 Let $p$ be a prime number and $q=p^m$ with $m \geq 1$.
 (We assume that $m>1$ when $p=2,3$.)
 Let $M$ be a non-trivial subgroup of central type of $\PSL_2(q)$ and $\omega: \widehat{M} \times \widehat{M} \rightarrow K^{\times}$ a normalized non-degenerate cocycle.
 If the twisted Hopf algebra $(K \PSL_2(q))_{\Omega_{M,\omega}}$ admits a Hopf order over $R$, then $\frac{1}{\vert M \vert} \in R$.
 Hence, $(K \PSL_2(q))_{\Omega_{M,\omega}}$ does not admit a Hopf order over $\Oint_K$. \end{theorem}

 We will use several characters of $\PSL_2(q)$ in the proof.
-Every character of $\PSL_2(q)$ is a character of $\SL_2(q)$ by restriction along the projection $\pi:\SL_2(q) \rightarrow \PSL_2(q)$.
-Recall from \cite[Lemma 2.22]{I} that a character $\varphi$ of $\SL_2(q)$ arises in this way if and only if $\varphi(1)=\varphi(-1)$.
+Composition with the projection $\pi:\SL_2(q) \to \PSL_2(q)$ induces a one-to-one correspondence between characters of $\PSL_2(q)$ and characters of $\SL_2(q)$ with kernel containing $\{\pm 1\}$; see \cite[Lemma 2.22]{I}.
+In particular, if $\varphi$ is a character of $\SL_2(q)$ such that $\varphi(1)=\varphi(-1)$, then $\tilde{\varphi}:\PSL_2(q) \rightarrow \Co, \pi(g) \mapsto \varphi(g)$ is a character of $\PSL_2(q)$.
 For convenience, we will work directly with the character table of $\SL_2(q)$.
 We will use that in \cite[Table 5.4, page 58]{B}.
 We entirely adopt the notation fixed there (we overlook the clash with our $R$, which is easily resolved from the context).
 The necessary information to work with this table can be found in the following parts of \cite{B}.
 For the conjugacy classes, see: Equation 1.1.9 in page 5, Theorem 1.3.3 in page 8, Table 1.1 in page 9, and Exercise 1.4(d) in page 12.
 For the irreducible characters, see: Subsection 3.2.3 in page 32, Summary 3.2.5 in page 34, Remark in page 35, Section 4.3 in page 45, Exercise 4.1(c) in page 48, and Proposition 5.3.1 in page 57.
 The original description of the character table of $\SL_2(q)$ given by Schur can be found in \cite[Theorem 38.1]{D}.
 The character table of $\PSL_2(q)$ appears, for instance, in \cite[Theorems 8.9 and 8.11, pages 280-282]{Ka2}.
-We stress that its size is $\frac{2q+10}{4}$.
+We stress that its size is $\frac{q+5}{2}$ when $q$ is odd.